Graduate Certificate of Counselling & Psychotherapy

 - The ability to understand and practice within the PACFA Code of Ethics and Professional Guidelines.

 - The capacity to relate in a facilitative way

 - Understanding and capacity for human relatedness.

 - An awareness of the impact of the self on others.

 - The capacity to be self-reflective and learn from experience.

-- Knowledge and integration of the range of human diversity.
+- Knowledge and integration of the range of understanding human diversity.

 - Respect and acknowledgement of indigenous history.

-Graduates may gain employment in a variety of settings including community health and community services organisations, the health professions, rehabilitation providers, human resource management, child protection, family support counselling services, allied clinics and services, and private practice.
+Graduates may find employment in a variety of settings including community health and community services organisations, the health professions, rehabilitation providers, human resource management, child protection, family support counselling services, allied clinics and services, and private practice.